Drone Flight Time Calculator

 Voltage sags below the low-voltage cut-off threshold, the FC throttles you back or auto-lands, and you never see the calculated time.
 The 'Min Pack C (Continuous)' output tells you the pack rating to look for.
 Treat manufacturer C-ratings as optimistic — buying 1.3–1.5× the calculated number is sensible.

-Put Drone Flight Time Calculator on your site
+Embed Drone Flight Time Calculator on your site